SamiraAfrin/Medicine-Donation-System-for-NGOs/README.md

 # Medicine Donation System for NGOs
-A website built using Django to easily donate medicine to underprivileged people through NGOs
+A website built using Django to easily donate medicine to underprivileged people through NGOs.Users have a list they can edit and manage their donatable medicines in.
+NGOs also have a list of medicines they want for the needy people that they can manage.It matches the NGOs with the donors so that there is a smooth interaction between both parties.
+NGOs can prioritize the medicines they need so that they can collect them on an urgent basisand users can search based on priorities.